silentgameplays/Simple-Debian-Setup/README.md

 Add security updates later in the updates section via GUI after finishing all these steps:
 Go to Terminal and input:
 * sudo apt-get update
+* sudo apt-get upgrade
+7) Optional,if you typed your password during installation twice as Root and as User:
-7) Open terminal in activities and add your user, for example test to sudoers file and use the following commands:
+Open terminal in activities and add your user, for example test to sudoers file and use the following commands:
 * su
 * gedit /etc/sudoers
 #User privilege specification